hh2110/hh2110.github.io/_posts/2019-01-16-AddressVisualisation.md

-After isolating the addresses list and cleaning it up, by dealing with blank elements and characters such as '\r', we can use a library, googlemaps, to search for longitude and latitude values for each address (this also requires and apikey, for more info visit[here](https://github.com/googlemaps/google-maps-services-python):
+After isolating the addresses list and cleaning it up, by dealing with blank elements and characters such as '\r', we can use a library, googlemaps, to search for longitude and latitude values for each address (this also requires an apikey, for more info visit [here](https://github.com/googlemaps/google-maps-services-python)):

 ```python
 	import pandas as pd